Getting help with autism

 Top tips for parents

-• Join an online support group:
+Join an online support group

-• Attend a peer support group:
+Attend a peer support group

-• Branches is a local support group open to all parents and carers of children and young people with any special educational needs or disability, aged 0 to 25
+• Branches is a local support group for parents and carers of children and young people aged 0 to 25 with any special educational need or disability.

-• Take a look at the Speech and Language Therapy (SALT) pages on social communication for examples on engaging with and supporting children and young people, helping them to understand what is going on around them
+• Visit the Speech and Language Therapy pages for examples of how to engage with and support children and young people, and help them understand what is happening around them.

 Useful resources